 NYHA Class Functionality l (mild) Ordinary physical activity does not cause undue fatigue, rapid or irregular heartbeat, or shortness of breath. ll (mild) Comfortable at rest, but ordinary physical activity causes fatigue, rapid or irregular heartbeat, or shortness of breath.
 III (moderate) Comfortable at rest, but lighter than usual activity causes fatigue, rapid or irregular heart- beat, or shortness of breath.
 IV (severe) Fatigue, rapid or irregular heartbeat, or shortness of breath are present at rest.
 Discomfort increases with any physical activity.
-ACC/AHA stage Symptoms , Symptoms A At high risk for heart failure but with no structural heart disease or symptoms At high risk for heart failure but with no structural heart A At high risk for heart failure but with no structural heart disease or symptoms Minimal structural heart disease with mild symptoms
+ACC/AHA stage Symptoms Α At high risk for heart failure but with no structural heart disease or symptoms A B but with no structural heart ~ but with no structural heart disease or symptoms Minimal structural heart disease with mild symptoms